 Push changes to the Mercurial upstream (Push)

 If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default.
-For details on how to enable synchronous repositories control refer to Version Control Settings: Mercurial.
+For more information about enabling synchronous repositories control, refer to Version Control Settings: Mercurial.